BOOKS so far...

 Past author events include the Hay festival, the Edinburgh literary festival, a creative writing workshop at the V&A Museum of Childhood, an introduction to the Barbican's Family Film Club, and a Q&A with (my heroine!)
 Dame Jacqueline Wilson.

 I am thrilled to have been invited to a number of schools and have given readings and story-making sessions for Early Years through to Middle School.
 I also enjoy running creative writing workshops for adults who would like to write for children.
-One-to-one tutorials can also be arranged.

 To discuss please get in touch via Authors Aloud https://authorsalouduk.co.uk/speaker/anna-kemp/